sergeyevstifeev/xmlsson/README.md

 # Overview

-Convert from XML to Java via annotations with XPath expressions.
+A small experimental tool to convert from XML to Java via annotations with XPath expressions.
+Doesn't quite work with XML namespaces.

 # Usage